twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.5.
 * The program shows a critical error when using **Complete Composites** in some glyphs in the Private Use Area (old versions only).
 After that, these glyphs cannot be recovered.
 * Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only adds glyphs with Unicode BMP mapping to the preview toolbar.
-* FontCreator 5.6 has a non-standard resource layout which prevented [UPX](https://upx.github.io/) from packing the executable file (NotPackedException: not packed by UPX) except for compressing with or without parameters.
+* FontCreator 5.6 has a non-standard resource layout which prevented [UPX](https://upx.github.io/) from packing the executable file (NotPackedException: not packed by UPX) but compression with or without parameters.
 Recent versions do not use this.
 * In new fonts (version 5.0 until 6.5), the international currency sign (¤) is mapped to the Macintosh Roman platform but not the euro (€) mapping to the same codepoint (219).
 * Version 1.0 (1998-04-11) until 6.5 (2011-11-18) used ISO Latin-1 as the output encoding for the program and exported kerning pairs while version 7.0 (2013-04-25) & above uses Unicode.